jwt2706/EasyGPG/README.md

 <br />
 <b>Disclaimer:</b>
 I did not get to test the installation process on all operating systems.
-If you are running into an problem, you can open an issue <a href="https://github.com/jwt2706/EasyGPG/issues">here</a>.
+If you are running into problems, you can open an issue <a href="https://github.com/jwt2706/EasyGPG/issues">here</a>.

 ## Todo